-France is not only the world’s most famous wine growing country, it also takes credit for being one of the oldest as well.
+France is not only the world’s most famous wine growing country, it also takes credit for being one of the world’s oldest wine regions as well.
 The ancient Romans began cultivating vines in France about 125 BC.
 They moved into the Rhone valley not too long after that.
 By the first century AD, the Romans were also active in Bordeaux .
 Ancient ruins and antiquities can be easily spotted all over France, especially in Bordeaux as well in the Rhone Valley.
 The Romans knew what to look for.
 They wanted to plant on hillsides with exposure to the sun and natural drainage.
 Plus the vineyards could not be too far from towns and cities to allow for ease in trading.
 As of 2016, France is second in production of wine, at least in terms of volume all over the world.
 Only Spain makes more wine today.